EddyRivasLab/hmmer/README.md

 you leave this optional `./configure` argument off, the default prefix is `/usr/local`.

-Files to read in the top-level source directory:
+Files to read in the source directory:

    * INSTALL - brief installation instructions.
    * Userguide.pdf - the HMMER User's Guide.